Last Updated: November 2013

 Ethics Disclosure (Required for Outside Employment)

 Per AS 39.52.170 (b), the Executive Ethics Act, employees are required to provide notice of employment or provision of services for compensation outside of the state's employment system.
-While volunteer work is not required to be disclosed under statute, employees who have any business or personal interest outside the state's employment system must also complete this form.
+Volunteer service must be reported if there appears to be a conflict of interest with the employee's state job.

 If this does not apply, you do not need to submit this form.